Central Pacific and Southern Pacific

 Southern Pacific trains from the D&RGW connection in Salt Lake City began entering Ogden over UP tracks in late 1983, after portions of Rio Grande's line near Centerville and Farmington in south Davis County were flooded by the rising Great Salt Lake.
 The change in operations became permanent in October 1985 with the signing of a mutual trackage rights agreement, which also allowed UP trains to use Rio Grande tracks between Salt Lake City and Provo.

-In a defensive reaction to the 1982 merger of Union Pacific and Western Pacific, Southern Pacific and Atchison, Topeka & Santa Fe announced the next year that they would combine to form a new railroad to be called Southern Pacific Santa Fe Railway, controlled by a newly merged parent company, Santa Fe Southern Pacific Corp. (which later became Santa Fe Pacific Industries).
+In a defensive reaction to the 1982 merger of Union Pacific and Western Pacific, two other railroads in the West, Southern Pacific and Atchison, Topeka & Santa Fe, announced the next year that they would combine to form a new railroad to be called Southern Pacific Santa Fe Railway, controlled by a newly merged parent company, Santa Fe Southern Pacific Corp. (which later became Santa Fe Pacific Industries).
 The formal application for the merger was filed on March 23, 1984.
 (Pacific Rail News, Issue 250, June 1984, p.
 4)

 In July 1986, the ICC turned down the proposed merger, and the subsequent appeal in June 1987, ordering the already-merged parent corporation to sell one of its railroads, with a plan to do so due within 90 days.
 During the interim of the merger appeal of 1986-1987, both Rio Grande and Kansas City Southern separately announced their interest in purchasing Southern Pacific if the appeal failed.
 After the appeal was rejected, and to satisfy the ICC's 90-day mandate, D&RGW's parent company, Rio Grande Industries, announced on September 25 its intention to purchase the Southern Pacific railroad (formal name: Southern Pacific Transportation Co.) from Santa Fe Southern Pacific Corp.
 All the details were worked out and the sale was made final on December 28, 1987.
 (Drury, Train Watchers Guide, p.
 41; Pacific Rail News, February 1988, p.
 12)